cavs1010/guide_git/03-Evr_Merge_locally/README.md

 # Merging Into main locally 💻

 In this activity, you will practise merging local changes into `main`.
-This activity must be completed **after** the `pull` activity; it cannot stand alone.
 **⚠️ It is imperative that before doing a merge locally, you do a pull, so you are actually merging on the updated main branch.⚠️**

 ## Instructions